Creating print ready covers to publisher specs

 Imprint

-GreenLight Custom clients can specify an imprint to including additional artwork such as required logos and barcode boxes.
+GreenLight Custom clients can confirm or specify an imprint to including additional artwork such as required logos and barcode boxes.

 GreenLight icon